 Is there an application deadline?

-We are currently accepting applications for Spring 2021.
+We are currently accepting applications for Summer 2021.
 We will continue to accept applications until our inventory is depleted.

 How do I find out if I'll be receiving a device from this program?

 A representative from the SDSU Library will contact you within five business days of your request.